Exabyte-io/express/README.md

 The package provides the below functionality:

-- Extract material and workflow properties from Quantum Espresso calculation and serialize them according to Exabyte data convention
+- Extract material and workflow properties from Quantum ESPRESSO calculation and serialize them according to Exabyte data convention

 - Extract material and workflow properties from VASP calculation and serialize them according to Exabyte data convention